 - Please do not forget your clothes in the washing machine and/or the dryer.
 Leaving your clothes in a machine may prevent another resident from washing/drying his or her clothes.
 As a reminder, set your cell phone timer to the time remaining on the machine.
 By doing this, your cell phone will alert you when your clothes have finished washing or drying.

 Computer Labs are available to residents of Peregrine and Griffin Hall twenty-four hours a day, seven days a week.
 To obtain access to a computer lab, the resident must request a computer lab access card at the Service Desk of University Village.
 In order to receive a computer lab card, the resident must submit his/her PUC ID which will be kept at the Service Desk until the resident turns the computer lab card back in at the Service Desk.
 If there is high demand for access to the computer lab, all computer lab users will be limited to one hour access.
 Residents who obtain computer lab cards must use the computer lab throughout the duration of their possession of the computer cards.
 When residents are finished using the computer lab, the computer lab cards must be returned to the respective Service Desk.
 Residents who are found using the computer labs without properly checking out computer lab cards may be subject to resident conduct proceedings.

 Music Practice Rooms

 Residents are encouraged to use the music practice room in Griffin Hall to alleviate noise complaints in other areas of The University Village community.

 Facilities Use and Posting Policy

 The Facilities Use and Posting Policy defines areas on campus that can be used and in what manner those areas may be used, whether for community groups, peaceful gatherings, or designated areas for use by students, faculty, and staff.
-All groups interested in using The University Village facility for publicity of events must gain approval from the Office of Campus Life and Activities, Purdue University Calumet Information Desk, and/or the Assistant Director or Director of Housing and Residential Education.
+All groups interested in using The University Village facility for publicity of events must gain approval from the Office of Campus Life and Activities, Purdue University Calumet Information Desk, and/or the Assistant Director for Housing Operations, Area Coordinator, or Director of Housing and Residential Education.